Gruetzig/MiiMineTutorial/README.md

 BTW THE TUTORIAL WORKS for 5 year olds with english native

-credit goes to everyone helping with creating seedminer, and crc for telling me the qr code site
+credit goes to the people creating seedminer, and crc for telling me the qr code site